tarafdar/galapagos/README.md

 We provide an example in ./HMPI/mpi_app_benchmarks/HMPI_kmeans/hls/kmeans5.cpp and ./HMPI/mpi_app_benchmarks/HMPI_kmeans/hls/kmeans5_0.cpp

-This does kmeans on 5 ranks.
-Lastly the result is sent to a sw rank (the last rank, rank 5).
+This implements kmeans on 5 ranks.
+Lastly the result is sent to a sw rank.

 The code for this can be seen in ./HMPI/sw_kmeans